tsimeonov/Computer-Science/Computer Science/CM1015 Computational Mathematics/week 3/week 3.md

 <h5>Convergent and divergent sequences</h5>

 In the study of sequences, the term `convergent` and `divergent` describe the behaviour of a sequence as the number of terms goes to infinity.

+`Convergent Sequence`

+A sequence is called `convergent` if its terms get closer and closer to a particular value as the sequence preogresses.
+This specific value is called the `limit` of the sequence.